IOTechSystems/xrt-examples/ApplicationComponent/docs/README.md

 # Example XRT application component
+## Overview
+The aim of this example is to demonstrate how a custom component (app_component) can be built and loaded into the XRT system and subsequently used alongside other components.

-This example uses the **Virtual Device Service** to generate some random data (Int8).
+This example uses the [Virtual Device Service](https://docs.iotechsys.com/edge-xrt20/device-service-components/virtual-device-service-component.html) to generate some random data (Int8).
 The data is published under `"virtual_device_service/data"` topic to the bus.
-A Lua component is attached which subscribes to both data streams and transforms the data (multiplies each data value by 10) before re-publishing the new values under the topic `"virtual_device_service/transformed_data"`.
+A [Lua component](https://docs.iotechsys.com/edge-xrt20/transform-components/lua-transform-component.html) is attached which subscribes to both data streams and transforms the data (multiplies each data value by 10) before re-publishing the new values under the topic `"virtual_device_service/transformed_data"`.
 There is also a custom application component attached which subscribes to the topic `"virtual_device_service/transformed_data"`, adds the two random values together before re-publishing the final result back to the XRT bus under the topic `"virtual_device_service/result"`.
 Lastly, an MQTT exporter component is attached which re-publishes the result on `"virtual_device_service/final_result"` (using Mosquitto) so that the data can be accessed by any client subscribed to that MQTT topic on the broker.

 Below an illustration of the scenario described above: